Whenever we see wrongdoing committed in the name of Islam, we hear the cliché: “This is not real Islam!”

 WHAT IS RELIGION?

-That means religion is not merely a belief system, but it is the prescription to living a physically and mentally healthy life in harmony with nature.
+That means religion is not merely a belief system, but it is the prescription for living a physically and mentally healthy life in harmony with nature.

 WHAT IS ISLAM?